 Every Charlotte home is unique, each with its own charm and its own needs.
 Similarly, each of the windows in your Charlotte home are different too.
 Their dimensions, shape, the direction they face and more will vary and influence the style of window treatment that fits them best.

 But more than any other factor, the style of window is often the most important for choosing your ideal window treatment.
 These are our team’s picks for window treatments to match the unique window varieties found in Charlotte houses.

-Sidelights are those long, thin windows that are found on either side of the front door in several homes.
+Sidelights are those long, thin windows that are found on either side of the front door in Charlotte homes.
 Choosing the right window treatment for sidelight windows is especially important for a couple of reasons.
 First, they’re a focal point of your home, as most visitors’ eyes are naturally drawn to the front door of the house.
 Second, people–from your postman to guests to traveling salesmen–are going to see the sidelight windows up close, which makes a great window treatment that much more important to ensure you keep your privacy.

 Our recommendation for sidelight window treatments: Plantation shutters.
 Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.